jeffrey82221/resume_revision/2024_resume.md

 ## PROJECT

-### Enhance and Scale-Up Data Pipeline of Graph Data as a Service
+### Scale-Up Data Pipeline of Graph Data as a Service
 **2024/1-2024/12**

 **Goal**